 The purchasing process for NFTs is in itself a contract: when you buy an NFT with ETH, you are depositing your crypto, and if the agreed-upon conditions are met, you will receive your desired digital collectible.
 One of the most popular all-time collectible tokens are none other than digital cats.

-The full power of the Ethereum blockchain can be harnessed through parallel projects using LINK, the token that connects smart contracts with the real world data conditions that power them.
+The full power of the Ethereum blockchain can be harnessed through parallel projects using Chainlink (LINK), the token that connects smart contracts with the real world data conditions that power them.